Dzanga-Ndoki National Park

+The park is internationally recognised for its populations of western lowland gorillas and African forest elephants, as well as the nearby Dzanga Bai, one of Central Africa's most important wildlife viewing sites.

 Geography

 The Sangha Tri National Landscape.
 Dzanga-Ndoki National Park is the triangular part.

 The Dzanga-Sangha National Park is located in the extreme southwest of the Central African Republic in a triangular-shaped part of the country.
 The main river running through this region is the Sangha River.
 The precise border between the Central African Republic, Cameroon and the Republic of the Congo is located at (in the Sangha River), marking the furthest point of the park to the southwest.

 The park's altitude ranges from 340 to 615 m above sea level.
 The whole park is on alluvial sands.
 Along streams, forest clearings can be found with marshy depressions referred to as 'bai'.
 The Dzanga Bai (translation: "the village of elephants") is a sandy salt lick that measures 250 by 500 m.
 It is traversed through the middle by the Dzanga, a stream.
 Since 1997, Bai Hokou has the base site of the Primate Habituation Programme where gorilla habituation for tourism has been ongoing, along with research.

 Logging occurred in the 1980s in the Dzanga sector but not in the Ndoki which is primary forest.
 Amis Kamiss wrote in 2006 of having visited fifteen diamond mining sites in the Lobé River region, located in the northwestern part of the national park.